EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 RocksDB writes detailed logs to a file named LOG*.
 These are mostly used for debugging and analyzing a running system.
 This LOG may be configured to roll at a specified periodicity.

 #### Data Compression
 RocksDB supports snappy, zlib and bzip2 compression.
 RocksDB may be configured to support different compression algorithms at different levels of data.
 Typically, `90%` of data in the Lmax level.
-A typical installation might configure no-compression for levels L0-L2, snappy compression for the mid levels and zlip compression for Lmax.
+A typical installation might configure no-compression for levels L0-L2, snappy compression for the mid levels and zlib compression for Lmax.

 #### Transaction Logs
 RocksDB stores transactions into _logfile_ to protect against system crashes.
 On restart, it re-processes all the transactions that were recorded in the _logfile_.
 The _logfile_ can be configured to be stored in a directory different from the directory where the _sstfile_s are stored.
 This is necessary for those cases in which you might want to store all data files in non-persistent fast storage.
 At the same time, you can ensure no data loss by putting all transaction logs on slower but persistent storage.